 What Is Apple Cider Vinegar | Does apple cider vinegar break a fast | Benefits | How to use

-Can You Use Apple Cider Vinegar While Intermittent Fasting?
+Let’s help you determine the Best Time to Drink Apple Cider Vinegar While Intermittent Fasting by Doctors?
 In the recent decades apple cider vinegar has become a wellness and weight loss world trend.
 Proponents claim it has all sorts of positive benefits like helping kill harmful bacteria, reducing inflammation, promoting weight loss or even slowing down aging.

 Yet if you’re doing intermittent fasting you might be wondering: “Can I use apple cider vinegar while intermittent fasting?”.
 Lucky for all the apple cider vinegar fans the answer is: “Yes, you can!”.